Víctor Sánchez (footballer, born 1976): Deportivo

-Later years
+Later career

-On 3 August 2006, Sánchez signed a two-year contract with Super League Greece giants Panathinaikos FC for about €1.5 million per year.
-He appeared sparingly throughout a sole season and, in October 2007, returned to Spain, penning a one-year deal with Segunda División club Elche CF; he had spent the previous weeks training on his own.
+On 3 August 2006, Sánchez signed a two-year contract with Super League Greece giants Panathinaikos for about €1.5 million per year.
+He appeared sparingly throughout a sole season and, in October 2007, returned to Spain, penning a one-year deal with Segunda División club Elche; he had spent the previous weeks training on his own.

 At the end of the campaign, Sánchez renewed his link for a further year, only to back down immediately on his original decision, leaving in July 2008.
 He retired at the age of 32 due to several injury problems, with nearly 500 competitive matches to his credit.

 International career

 Sánchez made his debut with Spain in a friendly with Germany on 16 August 2000 (4–1 away loss), and went on to receive eight caps in a four-year span.
 He had previously participated in the 1998 UEFA European Under-21 Championship, in which the nation emerged victorious 1–0 against Greece.